erickveil/ProgrammingNotes/Kotlin/Kotlin Lambdas.md

 ### Optional Parentheses for the Lambda Argument

-When you're calling a function with a lambda expression as the last parameter, you have the option to place the lambda outside the parentheses.
+When we're calling a function with a lambda expression as the last parameter, we have the option to place the lambda outside the parentheses.
 This convention is particularly common with higher-order functions, like `filter` and `map`, which take functions as parameters.

-So, when you see:
+So, when we see:

 ```kotlin
 numbers.filter { it > 0 }